Essential Magnetohydrodynamics for Astrophysics: Reconnection

 \section{Reconnection}

-By reconnection we mean the change of topology of a (part of) a field configuration, when neighboring field lines running in different directions `touch' and exchange the directions their paths.
-There are still significant open issues in theories of reconnection, hence the subject is not included in chapter 1.
+By reconnection we mean the change of topology of a (part of) a field configuration, when neighboring field lines running in different directions `touch' and exchange the directions of their paths.
+Since there are open issues in theories of reconnection, the subject is not included in chapter 1.